marvinbuss/MS-AnomalyDetector/README.md

 * `BATCH_DETECTION_URL`: Endpoint path for the prediction of anomalies for a whole batch of timeseries data.
 Generally, this value must not be changed by the user.
 * `LATEST_POINT_DETECTION_URL`: Endpoint for the prediction of anomalies for the last point in the timeseries data.
 Generally, this value must not be changed by the user.
 * `ENDPOINT`: Endpoint of the Cognitive Service.
-The Anomaly Finder service can be deployed in different Azure regions and the region in the endpoint URI must be adjusted accordingly.
+The Anomaly Detector service can be deployed in different Azure regions and the region in the endpoint URI must be adjusted accordingly.
 The base URL has the following format, whereas the correct region must be inserted in `<your-region>` (e.g. `westeurope`, `westus2`, etc.): `https://<your-region>.api.cognitive.microsoft.com/`
-* `SUBSCRIPTION_KEY`: Insert the subscription key of your Anomaly Finder deployment.
+* `SUBSCRIPTION_KEY`: Insert the subscription key of your Anomaly Detector deployment.
 This can be found in the Azure Portal.
 * `USE_POWER_BI`: `True`, if you want to stream data to Microosft Power BI and `False`, if you don't.
 Please read the next section for more details.
 * `POWER_BI_REST_API_URL`: Streaming data endpoint for Power BI.
 Please read the next section for more details.
 * `TIMESTAMP_COL_NAME`: Header name of the timestamp column.